kirito22037/hello-mars-/README.md

 # Pathfinding Visualizer

 Welcome to Pathfinding Visualizer!
-We built this application because we was fascinated by pathfinding algorithms, and we wanted to visualize them in action.
-I hope that you enjoy playing around with this visualization tool just as much as I enjoyed building it.
+We built this application because we were fascinated by pathfinding algorithms, and we wanted to visualize them in action. we hope that you enjoy playing around with this visualization tool just as much as we enjoyed building it.
 You can access it here: https://github.com/beardedghost45

 ## Meet the Algorithms